-Tiong Bahru is architecturally rich and vibrant with its art deco walk-up apartments.
+TIONG BAHRU.
+Architecturally rich and vibrant with art deco walk-up apartments and food haunts this locale off Outram Road has a character rich in heritage.
 It is the first public housing estate in Singapore and holds 20 blocks of 2- to 5-storey pre-war public housing flats built by the Singapore Improvement Trust (SIT) in the 1930s.
+The 2-storey Transitional style shophouses along Tiong Bahru Road were built in the same period as the flats while the 1- to 4-storey Art Deco style shophouses along Outram Road were built in the early 1940s.

 Features